Updated March 2017

 Tips for Troubleshooting Chromebooks and some typical issues

-Note: I oversaw the successful deployment of over 11,000 Chromebooks and 26,000 GAFE user accounts in my home district and have assisted over 30 school districts successfully deploy GAFE and Chromebooks.
-I am also a Google Certified Administrator.
+Note: I oversaw the successful deployment of over 11,000 Chromebooks and 26,000 GAFE user accounts in my home district and have assisted over 300 school districts successfully deploy GAFE and Chromebooks.
+I am also a Google Certified Administrator and Deployment Specialist.
 I use lessons learned from my own deployment experience, research and conversations with other administrators.
 Contact me if you would like help with deployment, setup or training in Google Apps and/or Chromebooks.